Private jet ownership is the ultimate sign of status and provides owners with an exceptional amount of freedom, flexibility, and control.

 However, this will increase the wear and tear of the aircraft, along with reducing the flexibility that you have while using it.

 It is unlikely that it will result in profitable ownership, however.
 Therefore, most owners will charter their aircraft out in an attempt to reduce their cost of ownership.

-In today’s climate (Q3 2022), chartering a private jet is in such high demand that regular income can be derived from it.
+In today’s climate (Q3 2022), private jet charters are in such high demand that regular income can be derived from them.

-Additionally, almost every private jet will depreciate in value as you own it.
-Therefore, buying and selling for profit is unlikely.
-The rare exception is with brand new aircraft given that it is so difficult to get a new slot allocation.
+Additionally, almost every private jet will depreciate in value as your ownership period increases.
+Buying and selling for profit is unlikely.
+The rare exception is with brand new aircraft given it is so difficult to get a new slot allocation.